Muskan-Bora/drag-drop-web-builder-reactapp/README.md

 ## Key Focus Areas
 1. User Experience
-- Smooth and intuitive drag-and-drop interface
+Smooth and intuitive interaction
-- Real-time updates on element positioning and properties
+Easy to add and configure components

 2. Customization
-- Sidebar provides options to update content and styles of each element
+Sidebar form allows text, image, and button edits

 3. Responsiveness
-- Flexible layout and Tailwind classes ensure mobile-friendliness
+Layout adjusts across screen sizes using custom CSS

 4. Scalability
-- Modular code structure for easy expansion (e.g., new components or templates)
+Ready for future enhancements (drag-and-drop, more templates)

 5. Code Quality
-- Clean folder structure
-- Reusable components
-- Descriptive naming conventions
+Clean structure, reusable components, and clear naming

 ----
 Conclusion
-This prototype successfully demonstrates how a form-based website builder can evolve into a drag-and-drop platform while maintaining form-based customization.
-It is scalable, user-friendly, and designed for real-world implementation.
+This mini project demonstrates how a form-based builder can evolve into an interactive interface using modern React practices.
+While it currently uses click-to-add, it’s built with extensibility in mind, making it easy to integrate full drag-and-drop support in the future.